BelieveDiffusion/tutorials/consistent_character_embedding/README.md

 With all of the above, we have asked A1111 to generate 144 images (16 x 3 x 3).
 Hit the `Generate` button, and leave A1111 to do its thing.
 Maybe make a hot beverage.
 Step 1 is complete!

 > Note: You don't have to generate 144 images at this stage if you don't want to!
-If you have a slower GPU, or just can't be bothered to sort through that many images, then reduce the batch size and / or batch count for a lower total output.
+If you have a slower GPU, or don't want to sort through that many images, then reduce the batch size and / or batch count for a lower total output.
 Personally, I like to generate a larger number of images, so that I can choose just the very best and closest-matching images from the output.

 Here's how all of the generation settings look for me with today's A1111 interface: